DaicongDA/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-Daicong DA is a postdoctoral researcher in the department of mechanical engineering at University of Wisconsin-Madison.
-He is interested in research work related to computational mechanics, structural optimization design, additive manufacturing and its multidisciplinary applications.
+Daicong DA is a postdoctoral researcher in the Integrated DEsign Automation Laboratory (IDEAL), department of mechanical engineering at Northwestern University.
+His main research interests deal with material and structural design and optimization, multiscale methods and fracture modeling in heterogeneous materials, as well as bio-inspired materials and data-driven science.